wcmoody/cvblog/_posts/2016-12-30-holiday-hack-challenge-writeup.markdown

 #### Open all the Terminal Doors throughout the North Pole

 The terminal doors were a nice way of adding some actual hacking inside the game environment.
-Last year, you played in the game world but only to unlock achievements, retrieve files and get some hints from SANS / Counter Hack personalities.
+Last year, you played in the game world but only to unlock achievements, retrieve files and get some hints from SANS / CounterHack personalities.
 I really liked this addition and they were critical to answer all of the questions in the second half of Part 3.

 The doors are marked with a little cranberry icon but during December they were hard to see because of the crowd of players at each panel.
 Another way to know a panel was near by was trying to access a door and seeing the password panel below.
 Once you access the panel with your Cranberry Pi, you are presented with a pop up terminal window in a very limited Linux environment.